 Careers in Consulting

-Teaching and advising students on career opportunities in consulting is a key part of my role at the McIntire School of Commerce and was also part of my prior role at the Daniels College of Business.
+Teaching and advising students on career opportunities in consulting is a key part of my role at the UVA McIntire School of Commerce and was also part of my prior role at the Daniels College of Business.
 Prior to becoming a professor I worked for 4 years with IBM Global Services and 3 1/2 years with Mercer Management Consulting (now Oliver Wyman).
 These comments are based on my experiences as an applicant, employee and recruiter/interviewer at both firms.
-Last updated: August 30, 2019.
+Last updated: April 16, 2020.

 - UVA Offers a Wide Variety of Consulting Career Resources